F.C. United of Manchester: Supporters

 During their first season (2005–06), F.C.
 United had the second-highest average attendance in English non-League football with an average gate of 3,059 and were the 87th best supported club across all divisions.
 Attendances fell in the next two seasons and they were the 92nd best supported club in 2006–07 and 100th best supported club by 2007–08.
 Their average league attendance then levelled out at approximately 2,000 per game, before rising to an average of 2,155 in 2014–15, the then-seventh highest attendance in non-League football.
 After moving to Broadhurst Park in May 2015, the club averaged a gate of 3,394 in 2015–16, a season-on-season increase of over 57% and the fourth highest attendance in non-League football.

 Organisation

 F.C.
 United operate as a community benefit society.
-Membership is obtained by paying an annual fee of £15 to the club (£3 for children) but each member receives only one share in the club and is entitled to a single vote at meetings, regardless of the amount donated.
+Membership is obtained by paying an annual fee of £25 to the club (£5 for children) but each member receives only one share in the club and is entitled to a single vote at meetings, regardless of the amount donated.
 The board consists of up to 11 members who are elected by the members of the club.
-Day-to-day operations of the club are overseen by a Chief Executive Officer; Andy Walsh, a founding member of F.C.
+Day-to-day operations of the club are overseen by a chief executive officer; Andy Walsh, a founding member of F.C.
 United, was appointed to the position in 2005.
 He stepped down from the role at the end of June 2016.
 Damian Chadwick, another founding member of the club, took up the position in November 2016.
 Chadwick stood down in 2018 and was replaced by Paul Smith.

+In 2023 Danny Davis was hired as General Manager.

 The club's manifesto includes the following core principles: